learnbyexample/cli-computing/cli_computing.md

 ## tail

-By default, `tail` displays the last 10 lines of input file(s).
+By default, `tail` displays the last 10 lines of input files.
 If there are less than 10 lines in the input, only those lines will be displayed.
 You can use the `-n` option to change the number of lines displayed.
 By using `tail -n +N`, you can get all the lines starting from the `N`th line.

 Here's an example file that'll be used for illustration purposes: